tmahlstrom/unity_RTS/README.md

 For a video of the gameplay, see this [Reddit post](https://www.reddit.com/r/Unity3D/comments/7vplpp/rtstd_project_gameplay/).

-The project is approximately 11k lines of code spread across ~150 C# files (Unity scripts).
+The project is approximately 11k lines of code spread across ~150 C# files.

 For the most interesting code, see files pertaining to [unit behavior](Assets/WorldObject/Behavior) and [unit state](Assets/WorldObject/StateScripts/UnitStates).